Gymnastics for Ninja

 At Hawaii Academy we strive for the safest training conditions possible.
 This requires an abundance of soft mats/cushions and specialized landing surfaces, exceptionally qualified instructors, and lesson plans with behavioral objectives and skill progressions.
 We train students to apply their skill sets to not only traditional gymnastics events/apparatus but also to everyday settings, as the sport of gymnastics and gymnastics physical education units were originally intended.
 We avoid combative elements and physical contact between participants.

 Extra Practice: We provide structured and disciplined classes of formal instruction with no free play or dangerous horse play.
-In addition to our highly structured classes, we provide time on Monday and Friday evenings for extra practice on skills learned in class, personal development/training, and practice with friends not yet taking classes (see HA schedules inquire at the office for Fun Night information).
+In addition to our highly structured classes, we provide time on Fridays once a month (8-10p at the Honolulu Gym) and Second Saturdays (5-8p at the Pearl Harbor Gym; military base access required) evenings for extra practice on skills learned in class, personal development/training, and practice with friends not yet taking classes (see HA schedules inquire at the office for Fun Night information).
 Check us out for Ninja Training Hawaii.